|

 "faithful."

-FIDELMA:
+- FIDELMA:

-FIERA:
+- FIERA:

 Esperanto name meaning "proud."

-FIFI:
+- FIFI:

 Pet form of French Joséphine,

-Feminine form of Arabic Fikri, meaning
+(فكريّة): Feminine form of Arabic

 "intellectual."

-Feminine form of Bulgarian/Czech Filip,
+(Филипа): Feminine form of

 meaning "lover of horses."

-Feminine form of Russian Filipp,
+(Филиппа): Feminine form of Russian Filipp,

 meaning "lover of horses."

-FILOMENA:
+- FILOMENA:

-Italian, Portuguese and Spanish form of Philomena,
+Italian form of Greek Philomena,

-FINA:
+- FINA:

-(Fíne): Variant of Irish/Gaelic Fíona, meaning
+spelling of Irish Gaelic Fíona, meaning

 "vine."

-FINELLA:
+- FINELLA:

-English and Scottish form of Irish/Gaelic Fionnghuala,
+Scottish Anglicized form of Irish Gaelic Fionnghuala,

 meaning "white shoulder."

-FINNGUALA:
+- FINNGUALA:

-Variant of Irish/Gaelic Fionnghuala,
+Variant spelling of Irish Gaelic Fionnghuala,

 meaning "white shoulder."

-FINOLA:
+- FINOLA:

 meaning "white shoulder."